-If you are passionate about coral reefs and underwater treasures, you cannot leave the Riviera Maya without snorkeling.
+If you are passionate about coral reefs and underwater treasures, one of the best things to do in Tulum is snorkeling.

 You can also snorkel in a cenote or in a leisure park-like Xcaret or Xel-Ha.
 Five kilometers of tranquil beaches run along the sleepy shore of Akumal against the lulling tides of the Caribbean Sea, skiffs and catamarans parked motionlessly by the shoal as if glued to the water’s glassy surface.

 The beach town of Akumal lives up to its Mayan name as the Land of Turtles.
 Here, sea turtles and marine wildlife thrive in its warm waters and untouched coral reefs.
 Swimming and snorkeling with sea turtles are popular activities in the shallow bay areas.